-When this work was presented at the Asian Symposium on Computer Mathematics meeting in Beijing in October 2012, Joris van der Hoven asked "Why don't you use the extra bits for increased total degree?".
-For example, in Table 1 we see that for n = 10 variables, we allocate b = 5 bits per exponent and 5 bits for the total degree leaving 9 unused bits.
-The answer we gave was that doing so would increase the complexity of the code significantly.
-We also just did not know how much difference those extra bits would make.
-Over the following year, when computing determinants of various matrices of polynomials, we encountered three determinants which do not fit in POLY.
-In all three cases, however, they would fit if we used the unused bits for total degree.
-Consider the $n \times n$ Vandermonde matrix V_n where the (i, j)'th entry of V_n is x_i^{j-1} .
-For example
+When this work was presented at the Asian Symposium on Computer Mathematics in Beijing in October 2012, Joris van der Hoven asked "Why don't you use the extra bits for increased total degree?".
+For example, in Table 1 we see that for n=10 variables, we allocate b=5 bits per exponent and 5 bits for the total degree leaving 9 unused bits.
+The answer we gave was that using those bits for the total degree would increase the complexity of the implementation significantly.
+In the following year, when computing deteriminants of various matrices of polynomials, we encountered three determinants which do not fit in POLY.
+However, in all three cases, they would fit if we used the unused bits for total degree.
+For example, consider the $n \times n$ Vandermonde matrix $V_n$ where the (i,j)'th entry of $V_n$ is $x_i^{j-1}$ .
+Shown below is $V_4$